 In a culture of moral relativity, nothing is more absolute than the desire for what is true.
 Yet the desire for what is true is not just an American thing, it is also of utmost importance in the Kingdom of God.
 Sermon on Jesus’ parable of the Two Sons from Matthew 21.

 What if there were more to life than just being happy?
 What if Jesus asked you to stop pursuing happiness and to follow him on a different path?
 Which road would you choose?
 Message based on Matthew 16:21-26.

 “What about you?
 Who do you say that I am?”
 Brothers and sisters in Christ, it’s not just the disciples in Caesarea Philippi that are facing that question today.
 You and I are faced with it as well.
 So what about you?

 The church is meant for all people and cannot let prejudice thrive among its members.
-That’s why, today, we are going to study an extremely pertinent portion of Scripture found in Matthew 15, which definitively demonstrates the truth of Christian multiculturalism.
+That’s why, today, we are going to study Matthew 15:21-28, which demonstrates the truth of Christian multiculturalism.

 You don’t need to be able to handle everything to live a joyful, contented life.
 And we find out why today as we look at the Feeding of the 5,000 in Matthew 14, where Jesus tells his disciples and us exactly what to do when God asks for too much.